damskii/GDUT-2022-WebToolsForXR/README.md

   <img height="256" width="256" src="asset/gcai2.png"></img>
 </p>

+Web tools for Web3D/XR - GDUT March 2022

-reveal.js is an open source HTML presentation framework.
+made with reveal.js is an open source HTML presentation framework.
 It enables anyone with a web browser to create fully featured and beautiful presentations for free.
 [Check out the live demo](https://revealjs.com/).

-## License

-MIT licensed

-Copyright (C) 2011-2020 Hakim El Hattab, https://hakim.se